 - Alternate breasts every feeding.
-If baby nurses longer than 20-30 minutes, it is okay to switch sides.
+If the baby nurses longer than 20-30 minutes, it is okay to switch sides.

 - The wider and deeper the latch, the more colostrum/breastmilk is transferred and the more comfortable for mom.

-- Ask for help with positioning and latching your baby to breast as needed.
+- Ask for help with positioning and latching your baby to the breast as needed.
 Football and cross cradle are the best positions for newborns.